 - A study of micromovement of pegged and keeled glenoid components compared using radiostereometric analysis.

-- Three-dimensional finite element analysis of glenoid replacement prostheses: a comparison of keeled and pegged anchorage systems.
+- Three-dimensional analysis of glenoid replacement prostheses: a comparison of keeled and pegged anchorage systems.

 - glenoid version:

 - in the report by Churchill RS, et al, 344 human scapular bones (172 matched pairs) were measured for their glenoid height,